-It should be mentioned that although some of the examples shown below do not have wood bases, they originally did come with one… typically of cherry or walnut.
+Although some of the examples shown below do not have wood bases, it’s quite likely that they originally did come with one… typically made of cherry or walnut.

 His magnificent Snow Leopard is as powerful a sculpture in size as in style: it measures a whopping 31” long end-to-end, and 22” high (78 cm x 58 cm).
 Only 25 were created, and it was priced at $11,500 at its USA introduction in 1990.

 The 1988 Puma was a limited issue of 25 and measures 19” (48 cm) high and equally wide.
 The ferocity of his gaze is enough to send shivers down anyone’s spine.
 This big cat (Puma concolor) is native to the Americas and is also known as the cougar, mountain lion, and catamount; a National Geographic article called this species the “cat of many names”!

 The Puma Cubs are 14.5″ high.
 Unfortunately, the details of this edition (introduction year and date) are not known.

 Snow Prince represents the magnificent Siberian tiger, Panthera tigris altaica.
 This sculpture is 15” (39 cm) high and was a limited issue of 25.
 The example shown here has missing and/or damaged whiskers; however, it’s the first photo I have found of one that still had its original wood base (albeit damaged.)
 One wonders how or why a base designed only to be used for a specific item can so often go missing, though!